emincerit/Unemployment-in-America-per-State-since-1976/README.md

 ### Motivation:

-### It is interesting to get to know, that not only economic crises, but also Labor Force or Population of a state has an impact on the percentage of Unemployed.
+### It is interesting to get to know, whether, not only economic crises, but also Labor Force or Population of a state has an impact on the percentage of Unemployed.
 ### Does lower Labor Force  result in lower Unemployment or vica versa?

 ### Objectives: